KarelZe/thesis/references/obsidian/📖chapters/🧓Discussion.md

 To put these results in perspective, our best model using additional trade size and option features improves over the frequently employed tick rule, quote rule, and gls-lr algorithm by more than (74.12 - 57.10) on the gls-ISE sample.

 Cost of inference is low.
 Good practical use.

+We have proposed a series of analysis methods for understanding the attention mechanisms of models and applied them to BERT.
+While most recent work on model analysis for NLP has focused on probing vector representations or model outputs, we have shown that a substantial amount of linguistic knowledge can be found not only in the hidden states, but also in the attention maps.
+We think probing attention maps complements these other model analysis techniques, and should be part of the toolkit used by researchers to understand what neural networks learn about language.

+In this work, we have systematically evaluated typical pretraining objectives for tabular deep learning.
+We have revealed several important recipes for optimal pretraining performance that can be universally beneficial across various problems and models.
+Our findings confirm that pretraining can significantly improve the performance of tabular deep models and provide additional evidence that tabular DL can become a strong alternative to GBDT.

+Discussion AlphaDev discovers new, state-of-the-art sorting algorithms from scratch that have been incorporated into the LLVM C++ library, used by millions of developers and applications around the world23–25.
+Both AlphaDev and stochastic search are powerful algorithms.
+An interesting direction for future research is to investigate combining these algorithms together to realize the complementary advantages of both approaches.
+It is important to note that AlphaDev can, in theory, generalize to functions that do not require exhaustive verification of test cases.
+For example, hashing functions48 as well as cryptographic hashing functions49 define function correctness by the number of hashing collisions.
+Therefore, in this case, AlphaDev can optimize for minimizing collisions as well as latency.
+AlphaDev can also, in theory, optimize complicated logic components within the body of large, impressive functions.
+We hope that AlphaDev can provide interesting insights and inspire new approaches in both the artificial intelligence and program synthesis communities.

+In this paper, we presented a series of language models that are released openly, and competitive with state-of-the-art foundation models.
+Most notably, LLaMA-13B outperforms GPT-3 while being more than 10× smaller, and LLaMA-65B is competitive with Chinchilla-70B and PaLM-540B.
+Unlike previous studies, we show that it is possible to achieve state-of-the-art performance by training exclusively on publicly available data, without resorting to proprietary datasets.
+We hope that releasing these models to the research community will accelerate the development of large language models, and help efforts to improve their robustness and mitigate known issues such as toxicity and bias.
+Additionally, we observed like Chung et al. (2022) that finetuning these models on instructions lead to promising results, and we plan to further investigate this in future work.
+Finally, we plan to release larger models trained on larger pretraining corpora in the future, since we have seen a constant improvement in performance as we were scaling.

+We are excited about the future of attention-based models and plan to apply them to other tasks.
+We plan to extend the Transformer to problems involving input and output modalities other than text and to investigate local, restricted attention mechanisms to efficiently handle large inputs and outputs such as images, audio and video.
+Making generation less sequential is another research goals of ours.

+The challenges encountered throughout this work can be revisited in future work.
+T

+n this thesis, we proposed different strategies to estimate the contrast of subspaces on a data stream in real-time.
+We introduced a new index structure allowing efficient insert- and delete-operations to improve the runtime of the contrast estimator.
+Building on this, we successfully extended GMD to the streaming setting.
+Our empirical results show that the contrast estimated by the Exponential Weighting Strategy is close to the contrast reported by the baseline algorithm while running three times faster.
+Our subspace search algorithm runs up to 30 times faster than the baseline algorithm and produces equally-good or better results than competitors when applied to downstream data analysis tasks, such as outlier detection.
+The results of our comprehensive experiments on real-world data sets indicate that outlier detection results in a streaming setting profit from combining the results obtained in individual high-contrast subspaces.
+In future work, we will investigate the effect of different update schemes running the subspace search only at every k-th time-step, which reduces the runtime further.